Daily Comment (October 3, 2023)

 (Sources: DOE, CIM)

 The above chart shows the seasonal pattern for crude oil inventories.
-Last week, the continued decline in inventories put stocks well below seasonal norms.
-We are nearing the seasonal trough, and if stockpiles continue to decline, it would be a bullish factor for oil prices.
+Last week’s decline is contra seasonal and thus is bullish for crude oil prices.

 Since the SPR is being used, to some extent, as a buffer stock, we have constructed oil inventory charts incorporating both the SPR and commercial inventories.